opentok/opentok-rtc/README.md

   to include the Lock Meeting command to users in the options menu.
 This command allows users to prevent new participants from joining a meeting.
 The default value is `true`.

-* `autoGenerateRoomName` (config.json) / `AUTO_GENERATE_ROOM_NAME` (environment variable) -- Whether or not to auto generate the room name on behalf of the user.
+* `autoGenerateRoomName` (config.json) / `AUTO_GENERATE_ROOM_NAME` (environment variable) -- Whether or not to
+  auto-generate the room name on behalf of the user.
 If this setting is turned on, we will use haikunator to generate room names for new rooms.
 If turned off, users will be prompted to enter a room/meeting name when they visit the landing page and won't be allowed to move forward until they do so.

 ## Customizing the UI